 Understanding Real Application Clusters, (RAC)

-Oracle Real Application Cluster, (RAC) is a software with hardware clustering solution that has been very successful for Oracle enterprise database solutions.
-For onprem databases, it contains a number of great features that the DBA has become dependent on and may misinterpret as FULL high availability when it only satisfies a small subset of the requirements.
+Oracle Real Application Cluster, (RAC) is software with hardware clustering solutions that has been very successful for Oracle enterprise database solutions.
+For onprem databases, it contains several great features that the DBA has become dependent on and may misinterpret as FULL high availability when it only satisfies a small subset of the requirements.
 These features include:

 Instance resiliency